GoKouSei/EmueraFramework/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-Framework manage method(Call, Begin), variable(dynamic), characters
+Framework manage method(Call, Begin), variable, characters

 FrontEnd draw ConsoleLines, get user input

 Platform has its Methods(Func<object, object[]>)
 It would be a ERB,C#... etc

 ----------------------------------------------------------------------------------------------------------------------------------------